keeganturnerdev/keeganturnerdev.github.io/_posts/2024-04-18-Host your own database server with Mariadb.md

 `All database backups completed successfully.`

-The script is set to dump the backup files in the directory `/usr/databases/mysql_dumps`.
+The script is set to first create a directory for the backup files and then dump the backup files in the directory `/usr/databases/mysql_dumps`.
 This can be changed in the bash script as desired.

 Summary: